 Collard Greens

-Also known simply as “collards”, Collard Greens are a Brassica family vegetable similar to cabbage and often used in Southern American cuisine.
-With a slightly bitter taste and tough stems, collards are usually soaked in water and then cooked with salted meat like bacon in order to balance their flavor.
-They are excellent in supporting the digestive system and contain high levels of Vitamins C and A for an immune system boost.
+With a slightly bitter taste and tough stems, collards are typically soaked in water and then cooked with salted meat like bacon to balance their flavor.
+They are excellent in supporting the digestive system and contain high levels of Vitamins C and A, which are ideal for boosting the immune system.

 how to grow collard greens